 Inadvertent bypassing of the 52b switches by personnel operating the maintenance / out-of-service switch or failure of a complicated automatic scheme can cause a false RAS operation.
 Supervision of the 52b logic by undercurrent or underpower can prevent such false operations.

-Where microprocessor based devices are used consider the use of integrated pole open logic.
+Where microprocessor based devices are used, consider the use of integrated pole open logic.
 The user must understand the device internal logic in order to assure appropriate security and dependability.

 Auxiliary switches monitoring disconnect switch position (89b) optimally should follow actual switch blade position rather than just the operating mechanism.
 Operation of the mechanism with the switch de-coupled could cause false operations similar to inadvertent bypassing of breaker 52b contacts discussed above.
 Otherwise, the design will need to accommodate the de-coupled indications.